JuliaPerf/STREAMBenchmark.jl/README.md

 ### Thread pinning

 It is probably a good idea to start julia with `JULIA_EXLUSIVE=1 julia -t4` (for 4 threads), i.e. to set the environmental variable `JULIA_EXCLUSIVE = 1`.
 This should pin the used threads to the first `1:nthreads()` cores.
-On a cluster you might also want to consider using `numactl --physcpubind 0,1,2,3 julia -t4` to bin the julia process to the list of virtual CPUs.
-There is also `likwid-pin -c 0,1,2,3 julia -t4` (see [likwid-pin](https://github.com/RRZE-HPC/likwid/wiki/Likwid-Pin)) but I'm not sure that it works reliably.
+On a cluster you might also want to consider using `numactl --physcpubind 0,1,2,3 julia -t4` to bind the julia process to the list of virtual CPUs.
+There is also `likwid-pin -c 0,1,2,3 julia -t4` (see [likwid-pin](https://github.com/RRZE-HPC/likwid/wiki/Likwid-Pin)).
+See https://discourse.julialang.org/t/thread-affinitization-pinning-julia-threads-to-cores/58069 for a discussion of options.

 ### Vector length